-Clone Button: If the configuration PC also acts as the Internet gateway, then click on the Clone Your PC's MAC Address button to copy the PC's MAC address into the space provided.
+Clone Button: If the configuration PC also acts as the Internet gateway, then click on the Clone Your PC's have or know this information, please contact your ISP.

+MAC Address button to copy the PC's MAC address into the space provided.
 If you're not sure, leave the MAC Address field blank.